 If reports on social media breaches and hacks are anything to go by, having a verified account does not make one invulnerable.
 So it begs the question “Do I really need to get Twitter verified?”.
 After all, the verification stamp from the blue bird is also one of the most elusive things to acquire on the internet.
 You never know when the platform opens request forms and when it shuts, and the platform continues to leave people guessing when they can find a window open for applications. puzzle by leaving a trail of articles that speculate when the next set of applications can be taken.

 To give a bit of a background on the Twitter verification process, it was periodically opened to the public until 2017 when it was paused after widespread outcry over the platform’s decision to give a blue check to a questionable user.
 Since then, there have only been a few more occasions when the verification window was opened again.
-Earlier this year, Twitter restarted the process once again by accepting applications to grant blue checks to public health officials who needed to authenticate their presence on social media to tweet COVID-19 related information.
+In early 2020, Twitter restarted the process once again by accepting applications to grant blue checks to public health officials who needed to authenticate their presence on social media to tweet COVID-19 related information.

 So, this brings us to the bigger question…